 Watch Your Mailbox

-Your formal VLS Acceptance is coming!
-A hard copy of your VLS acceptance letter will be mailed to you.
+Your formal VLGS Acceptance is coming!
+A hard copy of your VLGS acceptance letter will be mailed to you.
 Some employers need to see a formal acceptance letter to authorize employee educational benefits, so keep a copy of this letter for your records.

 Let Us Know You're Coming

 If you haven't already, please complete your Intent to Enroll Form today.
 You should submit this form within 30 days of your semester start date.

 Complete your FAFSA.
 If you have not already done so, please complete your FAFSA (utilizing your prior year's tax return information).
 Please be sure that the numbers on your FAFSA form exactly match those on your tax return and submit your FAFSA no later than a month before classes begin.
 You may submit your FAFSA online.
 The Vermont Law School FAFSA code is G11934.